edwinmanalastas/test-301-tue/README.md

 # test-301-tue
-Test repo for Tuesday lab
+This is a test repository for CMPUT 301 Tuesday Lab (Fall 2024)